-The FX strategy is to define a comprehensive, tool-based FX Data Repository for all FX related data contained in the Operational Data Store (ODS), Reporting Data Store (RDS), Data Warehouse, and Data Marts.
+The FX strategy is to define a comprehensive, tool-based FX Data Repository for all FX related data contained in the ODS, Reporting Data Store (RDS), Data Warehouse, and Data Marts.
 The Data Management Depository will also store all data definitions and metadata used in the exchange of information through the Enterprise Service Bus (ESB).

 Though there are many interfaces between FX applications, the Agency uses a small portion of the available data from other agencies.
 To support cross-agency data discovery, the FX strategy is to maintain a reference list and access to available data dictionaries from other agencies.
-As the SEAS Vendor, IS/IP Vendor, and FX Project Owners identify additional data to include in cross-agency data exchanges, the IS/IP Data Architect adds data definitions to the Data Management Depository NIEM extensions, and the SEAS Data Architect updates FX data models, if applicable.
+As the SEAS Vendor, IS/IP Vendor, and FX Project Owners identify additional data to include in cross-agency data exchanges, the IS/IP Data Architect adds data definitions to the Data Management Depository NIEM extensions, and the SEAS Vendor Data Architect updates FX data models, if applicable.

-Strategic Topic 3-9: Data Elements Documentation defines the data definitions in the FX Data Dictionary.
+Strategic Topic 3-8: Data Elements Documentation defines the data definitions in the FX Data Dictionary.

-DATA ELEMENT DOCUMENTATION TIMELINE Alternatives Current 2018 2020 2022 2024 Data elements documented on a system by system basis x х Any Agency owned and controlled data that is stored in a database (e.g., ODS, RDS, Enterprise Data Warehouse, Data Marts, etc.) Х -> Data and Metadata used in the exchange of information through the Integration Platform х -> Data in external sources or agencies not owned or controlled by AHCA Consider documenting -> Modular implementations where vendor COTS solutions bundle system functionality with proprietary data schemas and solutions Software as a Service solution Platform as a Service solution Analysis The future state s approach to mod modeled includes RDS, Data Ware of information thr Currently, the Agency documents data elements on a system by system basis.
+DATA ELEMENT DOCUMENTATION TIMELINE Alternatives Current 2018 2020 2022 2024 Data elements documented on a system by system basis Х х Any Agency owned and controlled data that is stored in a database (e.g., ODS, RDS, Enterprise Data Warehouse, Data Marts, etc.) X -> Data and Metadata used in the exchange of information through the Integration Platform X -> Data in external sources or agencies not owned or controlled by the Agency Consider documenting -> Modular implementations where vendor COTS solutions bundle system functionality with proprietary data schemas and solutions Software as a Service solution Platform as a Service solution Analysis Currently, the Agency documents data elements on a system by system basis.
 The future state strategy is to document the data elements that align to the Agency's approach to modular implementation and Integration Services.
 The data that should be modeled includes any Agency data owned and controlled in a database (e.g., ODS, RDS, Data Warehouse, Data Marts, etc.) and data and metadata used in the exchange of information through the Integration Platform.
-The Agency will evaluate documenting data from external sources or agencies to provide visibility to all data used by the Agency
+The Agency will evaluate documenting data from external sources or agencies to provide visibility to all data used by the Agency.

-Strategic Topic 3-9: Data Elements Documentation
+Strategic Topic 3-8: Data Elements Documentation